Changing Lives, One Robot at a Time

 GATE 6's CEO, Michael Foley, initially got involved with FIRST Robotics in 2008 serving as a FIRST LEGO LEAGUE (FLL) Project Judge at the local DeKalb County, GA FLL Tournament.
-Today, Mr. Foley has been honored to hold the position as the State of GA Head FLL Project Judge for the last eleven years and FLL Judge Advisor.
+Today, Mr. Foley has been honored to hold the position as the State of GA Head FLL Project Judge since 2007 and FLL Judge Advisor since 2015.
 He has also served as an FLL Project Judge at the World Festival for three years.
 Mr. Foley shares his FLL project expertise by volunteering at the Fernbank Science Center in DeKalb County, GA to provide formal FLL project training to local Atlanta teams.
-Mr. Foley also serves as a FIRST ROBOTICS COMPETITION (FRC) Judge and Robot Inspector at the FRC Peachtree Regional in Atlanta, GA and the Smokey Mountain Regional in Knoxville, TN.
+Mr. Foley also has served as a a FIRST ROBOTICS COMPETITION (FRC) Judge since 2013 at the GA FRC District and State competitions.

 Georgia BEST Robotics